yoy-aww/yoy-aww/README.md

 - 👋 Hi, I’m @yoy-aww
-- 👀 I’m interested in codeing
+- 👀 I’m interested in ubuntu, docker, nodejs, vue
-- 🌱 I’m currently learning software programme
+- 🌱 I’m currently learning docker and mysql
-- 💞️ I’m looking to collaborate on make website
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me 1162578601@qq.com

 <!---